 Itinerary variety

 Most of Royal Caribbean's newest ships sail exclusively to the Caribbean and Bahamas.
-While Freedom also stays in this region, the ship itself doesn't just offer 3- and 4-night Bahamian cruises like Utopia or 7-night Caribbean cruises like Icon.
+While Freedom also stays in this region, primarily sailing from Miami, Florida, the ship itself doesn't just offer 3- and 4-night Bahamian cruises like Utopia of the Seas or 7-night Caribbean cruises like Star of the Seas.

 Here's a list of Freedom of the Seas itineraries to give you a sense of where this ship can take you:

-- 4-night Western Caribbean cruise to Falmouth, Jamaica
+- 4-night Western Caribbean cruise to Costa Maya, Mexico

-- 5-night Eastern Caribbean cruise to Labadee, Haiti, and Nassau, Bahamas
+- 5-night Eastern Caribbean cruise to Nassau and Puerto Plata, Dominican Republic

-So even if you've cruised on Freedom of the Seas before, you do not have to settle on a similar itinerary.
+So even if you've cruised on Freedom of the Seas before, you do not have to settle on a similar itinerary to the Caribbean.
 Instead, you can sail on a familiar ship to new-to-you ports, which is half the excitement of cruising!

 Dining options